-- Flooring is responsible for over 2 million falls per year.
+- Unsafe floors and flooring are responsible for over 2 million falls per year.

-- Around 33 percent of people older than 65 fall each year and half of those people will have fallen before.
+- Approximately one-third of people older than 65 fall each year.
+Around half of these seniors will have fallen before.

-- Falls from a height make up 40 percent of compensable fall cases, whereas falls on the same level account for 60 percent.
+- Falls from a height make up 40% of compensable fall cases, whereas falls on the same level account for 60%.